Children

 Program requirements

-Your child may be eligible for Apple Health for Kids free or low-cost coverage (with a low premium) if they are a Washington resident and your household income is at or below the Medicaid standard (see income charts below).*
+Your child may be eligible for Apple Health for Kids free or low-cost coverage (with a low premium) if they are a Washington resident and your household income is at or below the income standard (see income charts below).*

 Apple Health for Kids hotline